AdamSobieski/Argumentation/README.md

 #### Example 4

-The following example shows how arguments could be represented using the AIF model expressed using JSON in a MIME message.
+This example shows that arguments could be represented using the AIF model expressed using JSON in a MIME message.

 <details>
   <summary>Click here to toggle the visibility of Example 4.</summary>